metadatacenter/cedar-manual/docs/_sections/c4/updating_and_versioning.md

 When new versions of elements or fields are created, you must follow the instructions in Updating Fields and Elements above.

+The act of publishing an artifact does not change its IRI, even if a different version is selected than the draft artifact's version.

 ## **Finding and Viewing Versioned Artifacts**

 When you create and publish new versions of templating artifacts, the previously published version is kept on the system, and can still be accessed.
-However, by default the Workspace will show only the most recent published version of an artifact,
-and a draft version if it exists.
+However, by default the Workspace and search tools will show only the most recent published version of an artifact.
+(If a draft version exists, that will always be shown.)

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/version-control-closed-20191216.png){:width="20%" class="right"}
 This behavior is controlled by the Version drop-down in the Filter section